 Let’s consider the complexities via example.
 Rate a black, homosexual male, wealthy actor; vs. a white, trans-female, wealthy former Pentathlon champion; vs. a brown, female, anti-semitic, Islamist congressional member; vs. a white, 1/1024th Amerind, biological female, wealthy United States Senator.
 It’s not easy, and those are only a few of the factors.
 The enterprise seems very difficult.

 This is the type of analysis intersectionalists demand as a principle of governance.
 And, that’s just a poor preliminary attempt to begin to capture the variables currently driving the SJW power struggle.
 It doesn’t include anywhere near the required profile information.
 I tried filling it in for a couple of people I thought would help refine scoring.
 Maybe you can guess who they are.

 Complicating this further, just when you might think you have a workable algorithm someone gets offended by something you did not expect.
-For example, here’s an example of a lesbian, Leftist, female academic in the Humanities you’d expect to score moderately well: A concrete example against which to test our calculation of the victim/oppressor ratio.
+For example, here’s an example of a lesbian, trans, Leftist, female academic in the Humanities you’d expect to score moderately well even if you’re white: A concrete example against which to test our calculation of the victim/oppressor ratio.

 That controversial prof is Camille Paglia.
 You might think this means race trumps homosexuality as a factor on the victim/oppressor scale.
 I don’t think we can depend on that.
 From the complainers:

 “In recent interviews she has blatantly mocked survivors of sexual assault and the #MeToo movement, and in classes and interviews has mocked and degraded transgender individuals.
 She believes that most transgender people are merely participating in a fashion trend (“I question whether the transgender choice is genuine in every single case”), and that universities should not consider any sexual assault cases reported more than six months after the incident, because she thinks those cases just consist of women who regret having sex and falsely see themselves as victims.”